pydantic/pydantic-ai/docs/examples/index.md

 python/uv-run -m pydantic_ai_examples.pydantic_model
 ```

-But you'll probably want to edit examples as well as just running them, you can copy the examples to a new directory with:
+But you'll probably want to edit examples in addition to just running them.
+You can copy the examples to a new directory with:

 ```bash
 python/uv-run -m pydantic_ai_examples --copy-to examples/